:: library infiltration ::

 new locations.
 Participation in this game will hopefully encourage

-the "adventurization" of other "every day" spaces, and contribute to
+the "adventurization" of other "every day" spaces, and

 the spirit of game playing within future "serious" contexts.